 Creating a homemade dildo, or a usable copy of your own penis, is rapidly turning into the new standard in ultra-custom sex toys.
-Below we break down the process from beginning to end, and explain which materials and methods to avoid and which to employ in order to attain the best results.
+Below we break down the process from beginning to end and explain which materials and methods to avoid and which to employ to attain the best results.

 Step 1: Molding

 The first step in copying a penis is to create a mold, or a negative impression of it.
 This can be done in several ways, but for the absolute best reproduction with the highest level of detail, alginate mixed with water is hands-down the simplest, safest, and most precise method there is.
 Alginates are natural polymers that are derived from the cell walls of brown seaweeds; the same stuff you see floating in the ocean.
 Alginate is completely safe - even edible - and has multiple uses.
 Dentists use it to make exact copies of teeth to fit braces, crowns, and retainers.
 Big food manufacturers use it as filler materials in their cheaper brand ice creams and hamburgers.
 Alginate has been in use in multiple products for decades and has proven over the years to be consistently safe and effective.
 When it comes to molding a penis, though, the details of your specific mix makes all the difference.